michaelnisi/cop/README.md

 ## Description

-The node module cop is a [Stream](http://nodejs.org/api/stream.html) that emits specific properties of objects written to it; with a filter function, it is utilizable to filter streams.
+The cop module is a [through](https://github.com/dominictarr/through) stream that can be configured to emit specific properties of objects written to it.
+Furthermore, if provided with a filter function, it can be used to modulate data.

 ## Usage